-The $25 million Queensland Tourism Icons Program 2020 (QTIP) is a key element of the Queensland Economic Recovery Strategy: Unite and Recover for Queensland Jobs to help accelerate the State’s recovery from COVID-19.
+The $25 million Queensland Tourism Icons Program 2020 is a key element of the Queensland's economic recovery plan to help accelerate the State’s recovery from COVID-19.

 - support Queensland’s major tourism operators to survive the COVID-19 pandemic’s impacts on business and jobs

 - support businesses to retain employees and key capability